^

 • electroencephalography

-In most patients, CT and MRI of the head do not reveal focal changes in TIA, but in 10-25% of cases (more often with a longer manifestation of symptoms), the ischemic focus in the corresponding area of the brain is still present.
-However, it is recommended to diagnose a transient ischemic attack, rather than an ischemic stroke.
+In most patients, CT and MRI of the head do not reveal focal changes in TIA, but in 10-25% of cases (more often with a longer manifestation of symptoms) there is an ischemic focus in the corresponding area of the brain.
+However, it is still recommended to diagnose a transient ischemic attack, and not an ischemic stroke.

 Differential diagnosis

-Because the symptoms of TIA go away quickly, differential diagnosis of the micro-stroke is not an easy task, since similar symptoms are manifested in: cardiac arrhythmia, arterial hypotension, focal epileptic seizures, hypoglycemia, intracranial tumor or subdural hematoma, demyelinating diseases, cephalgic syndrome in thyrotoxicosis or hypothyroidism, pheochromocytoma (adrenal gland tumors), etc.
+Because TIA symptoms quickly resolve, differential diagnosis of microstroke is a difficult task, since similar symptoms occur in cardiac arrhythmia, arterial hypotension, focal epileptic seizures, hypoglycemia, intracranial tumor or subdural hematoma, demyelinating diseases, cephalgic syndrome in thyrotoxicosis or hypothyroidism, pheochromocytoma (adrenal tumor), etc.

 Who to contact?